chocolatey/choco-wiki/CentralManagement/CentralManagementSetupService.md

 ### Package Parameters
 Note items with "`:`" mean a value should be provided, items without are simply switches.

 * `/Username:` - Username to run the service under.
 Defaults to `ChocolateyLocalAdmin`.
+This should be a local administrator - this is typically ensured during installation. `Logon as Service` and `Logon as Batch` privileges are also ensured.
 * `/Password:` - Password for the user.
 Default is the [Chocolatey Managed Password](#chocolatey-managed-password).
 * `/EnterPassword` - Receive the password at runtime as a secure string.
 Requires input at runtime whe installing/upgrading the package.
 * `/NoRestartService` - Do not shut down and restart the service.
 You will need to restart later to take advantage of new service information.